Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 ## Extending classification metrics to multiple classes

-As we return to our example of classifying images of WBC nuclei, we need to extend the ideas discussed in the previous section to handle the case of multiple classes.
+As we return to our example of classifying images of WBC nuclei, we need to extend the ideas discussed in the previous section to handle more than two classes.
 To do so, we consider each class individually and treat this class as the "positive" case.

 To see how this works, we return to our iris flower dataset.
 Say that we wish to compute the recall, specificity, and precision for *Iris virginica* using the k-NN confusion matrix that we generated, reproduced below.